VS Code integration

 See Syntax for a comprehensive description of the configuration language.

-Currently, Nextflow parses config files as Groovy scripts, allowing the use of scripting constructs like variables, helper functions, and conditional logic for dynamic configuration.
+Currently, Nextflow parses config files as Groovy scripts, allowing the use of scripting constructs like variables, helper functions, try-catch blocks, and conditional logic for dynamic configuration.
 For example:

 def getHostname() {